 6. Wound Healing Properties

 In a double-blind trial, 14 patients underwent dermabrasion of tattoos.
 The effects of drying and covering a wound with epithelial tissue (which forms the outer layer of a body’s surface) were observed.
 The result showed that chamomile is statistically effective in wound drying and speedy epithelialization (formation of the skin surface).
 Besides, a study also assessed the antimicrobial activity of the herb against various microorganisms.
-The test group in a study, after two weeks, exhibited a more significant reduction in the wound area with 61% improvement compared to controls.
+The test group in a study, after two weeks, exhibited a more significant reduction in the wound area with 61 percent improvement compared to controls.
 The study also noted faster epithelialization.
 Histological observations support the use of M. Recutita (camomile) in wound management.
-Current studies suggest that this herb help wound heal faster than corticosteroids.
+Current studies suggest that this herb helps a wound heal faster than corticosteroids.
 However, further studies can only consider this extract for clinical use.
-Some research has reported that it may be as effectual as hydrocortisone cream for eczema.
+Some research has reported that it may be as effective as hydrocortisone cream for eczema.

 7. May Help Flatten Tummy

 If you drink chamomile tea before bedtime, you may be able to sleep better through the night without waking up because of these digestive problems.
 Additionally, since chamomile can help relieve bloating, drinking it regularly might make your tummy look flatter after drinking!
 You can even lose weight by sleeping better at night.
 This will give your metabolism more time each day to burn fat stores for energy instead of storing them again overnight as glycogen (carbohydrate energy).
 This will only happen after a while, so don’t expect miracles here, but over time this could lead towards weight loss if combined with other healthy habits like eating less junk food, etcetera.